HomeBlog PostReflectionsMR Through the ArchivesMovement Research: Building Our Home

 ID: A gif of images and promotional material from the MR Archives, 2007-2010.

-June 2007 marks the first, a Summer Internship Program, designed to provide college credit and experience in non-profit administration to talented students.
-The Spring Festival launched for the first time in 2008, making Movement Research Festival a biannual event, and in 2010 Anna Halprin conducted a historic workshop that attracts over 50 dancers!
+2007 marks the first Spring Festival, making Movement Research Festival a biannual event, and the organization launched its first Summer Internship Program, designed to provide college credit and experience in non-profit administration to talented students.
+Finally, in 2010 Anna Halprin conducted a historic workshop that attracts over 50 dancers!

 From the MR Archives, 2010.
 Photo by Ian Douglas.
 People gather around Anna Halprin in a circle inside an open indoor church.